Amazon knows how to raise the bar when it comes to customer experience (CX).

 Amazon also favours sellers who share its philosophy – to provide the best possible service for customers.
 So focusing on your seller rating in your Amazon customer experience strategy is a win-win.

-Your rating is determined by lots of factors, including shipping speed, the number of order cancellations, customer enquiries and the time it takes for you to reply, customer reviews, and A-to-Z claims.
+Your rating is determined by lots of factors, including shipping speed, the number of order cancellations, customer enquiries and the time it takes for you to reply to customer reviews, and A-to-Z claims.

-Want to improve your Amazon strategy but don’t have the time or resource?
+Want to improve your Amazon strategy but don’t have the time or resources?
 Get in touch with Seller Presto for Amazon account management services.